mohanish12/useCasePythonScripts/README.md

 5. binarySearchRecursive.py
 the script contains a function which attempts a binary search using recursion rather than iteration

+6. revStr.py
+The script contains a function which takes as input a string and returns the reverse of the string

 pending- find the largest element in the dictionary